 The stress of buying a house is so prevalent that a 2018 survey found that 33% of Americans are reduced to tears when purchasing their first property.
+Homes are a very big monetary transaction and are sometimes the single most important purchase people can make.

 How to Manage the Stress of Buying a House